BracketSpace/Notification/readme.txt

 == Changelog ==

+= Next release =
+* [Fixed] Warning when no post or comment type are selected in the settings.
+Thanks to JoeHana

 = 2.0.1 =
 * [Fixed] Issue with not sent emails because of wrong current post type while registering notification action.
 Thanks to Karl Camenzuli